-Duty to Keep Performance How well are we doing and how do we know?
-Under Review How well are we doing and how do we know?
-Performance Requirements How can we do better? (see bullet points) 1. exercising functions effectively How well are we doing and how do we know?
-The Department's vision, priorities and Business Plan is co-constructed by a purposeful coalition of officers and headteachers and is usefully shared and debated with stakeholders e.g. Scrutiny Committee, Headteacher Groups, through staff and Governor briefings.
+Duty to Keep Performance Under Review How well are we doing and how do we know?
+Performance Requirements How can we do better? (see bullet points) • 1. exercising functions How well are we doing and how do we know? effectively The Department's vision, priorities and Business Plan is co-constructed by a purposeful coalition of officers and headteachers and is usefully shared and debated with stakeholders e.g. Scrutiny Committee, Headteacher Groups, through staff and Governor briefings.
 We strive to ensure a golden thread through our business planning processes at all levels of our corporate 'wedding cake'.
 CCC has a well-established annual business cycle.
 Initiated every Autumn, it is drafted in deference to corporate priorities and departmental self-evaluation, ensuring a bottom up and top-down dynamic.
 Links to the budgetary process are made early on and the finalised version is subject to elected member scrutiny.
 Longer term planning is conditioned by the departmental plan to 2032 and is helpfully arranged under 20 specific 'purpose pieces'.
 The Department's Performance and Information Officer provides valuable assistance in ensuring that the Business Plan is aligned with corporate priorities and service level performance metrics.
 Quarterly reporting (PIMS system) ensures that officers are held to account in terms of progress and quality of service delivery with respect to priorities.
 Scrutiny reports are insightful and comprehensive and are effectively challenged, promoting active debate.
 A biennial Headteacher questionnaire provides important feedback and constructive suggestions for adapting and developing future service delivery.
 Pupils and parents are also consulted, and all information is cross-referenced and triangulated against corporate priorities, against information gleaned from focus groups such as several Head Teacher fora, unions, and officer staff groups.
-A notable feature of departmental structure are the eight Strategic Focus Groups: Teaching and Learning; Eudership; Sustainable Communities for Learning; Cymraeg; Well-being; Digital Learning; Supporting Vulne also keeping an eye out for strategic developments at county, regional, national, and international levels.
+A notable feature of departmental structure are the eight Strategic Focus Groups: • Teaching and Learning; • Leadership; Sustainable Communities for Learning;Cymraeg; Well-being; Digital Learning;Supporting Vulnerable Learners Group; Children and Families; which provide important opportunities to implement key issues for schools.
+These groups are making a sound and evolving impact in terms of delivering on important issues identified at school level by Heads and the school improvement team, whilst also keeping an eye out for strategic developments at county, regional, national, and international levels.